forge42dev/Remix-Dev-Tools/README.md

 ### Timeline Tab

 The **Timeline** side tab provides a timeline view of events occurring during the development process.
 This tab helps you track the sequence of actions and events, providing valuable insights into the execution flow of your application.

+### Errors Tab

+The **Errors** tab allows you to track down hydration issues in your application.
+It shows you the HTML nesting errors that you might have on your page and allows you to open the files directly in VS code.
+This can help you debug hydration issues a lot faster!

 ### Settings tab